-It’s valuable to call out rows that meet (or do not meet) certain conditions, in some reports.
-This pattern is often referred to as conditional formatting in Excel or other spreadsheet contexts.
+It's valuable to call out rows that meet (or do not meet) certain conditions in some reports.
+This pattern is often referred to as conditional formatting in Excel or other spreadsheet applications.

-Looker supports conditional formatting for fields via the html parameter in LookML, which is ideal when the conditions driving the formatting are consistent across analysis for a given field.
-When the conditions driving the formatting need to be assignable from Looker’s Explore UI, table calculations can be leveraged.
+Looker supports conditional formatting for fields via the LookML html parameter, which is ideal when the conditions driving the formatting are consistent across analysis for a given field.
+When the conditions driving the formatting need to be assignable from Looker's Explore UI, table calculations can be leveraged.